-Daniel Agamah holds a first degree in Law and Philosophy from the University of Ghana, Legon (1991), a Qualifying Certificate of Law from the Ghana School of Law (1993) and a Masters Degree in International Law from the University of Cape Town, South Africa (2000).
+Daniel Agamah is the Bank's General Counsel and Company Secretary.
+He holds a first degree in Law and Philosophy from the University of Ghana, Legon (1991), a Qualifying Certificate of Law from the Ghana School of Law (1993) and a Masters Degree in International Law from the University of Cape Town, South Africa (2000) and has held various positions in international law and private practice.

-He was called to the Bar in Ghana in 1993 and has held various positions in international law and private practice.
+He also holds notable credentials as a Notary Public, a Certified Compliance Professional, and a Licensed Insolvency Practitioner.
 In addition to the Ghana Bar Association, Daniel holds memberships in the Ghana Association of Restructuring and Insolvency Advisors, the International Bar Association and the Institute of Directors Ghana.